janpajerski/odin-rock-paper-scissors/README.md

 Done!
 The game is working in the console.

 # Compare to TOP
 TOP provided guidance along the way, whereas I wrote the game from scratch.
-I will compare my approach to the approach suggested by TOP.
+I will compare my approach to the approach suggested by TOP and write a new 'TOP' version of the game which is in topScript.js.